AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-09-invincibility-frames-in-unity-how-to-make-a-player-flash-when-taking-damage.md

 **Note**: For this tutorial to work, the Player should consist of a root object (e.g., `MainPlayer`) that has a collision box and the Player script attached to it.
 Nested under that object should be the player's model (e.g., `Model`) as a separate object:

-{% include posts/picture.html img="model" ext="PNG" alt="The object hierarchy of the player." shadow=false %}
+{% include posts/picture.html img="model" ext="JPG" alt="The object hierarchy of the player." shadow=false %}

 **This is important**!
 You should not use the root player object as the model.
 If you do, this could lead to some very game-breaking bugs, as scaling the root object would also scale the player's collider.